Frequently Asked Questions

 What is the Australian Cultural Fund (ACF)?

 The ACF is a fundraising platform for Australian artists and arts organisations.
-It was established in 2003 to encourage donations to the arts and is administered by Creative Partnerships Australia, a not-for-profit supported by the Australian Government through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+It was established in 2003 to encourage donations to the arts and is operated by Creative Australia.
+Creative Australia has endorsement as a deductible gift recipient (DGR) confirmed by the Australian Tax Office.

 How does the ACF work?